Spring has certainly sprung in Edmonton, and as the days grow longer, it’s really making us want to find our hiking boots!

-The ice is melting, the birds are returning, and we’re loving all this extra sunshine.
-Before we know it, the leaves will be turning green, and summer will be back as we know and love it.
+The birds are singing, the leaves are starting to turn green, and we’re loving all this extra sunshine.
+Before we know it, summer will be back as we know and love it.

-For those who are dying to get outdoors this season, check out these nine amazing hiking locations around the Edmonton region:
+For those who want to get outdoors this season, check out these nine amazing hiking locations in the Edmonton region.

 Mill Creek Ravine Park